mpdf/mpdf.github.io/setting-pdf-file-properties/document-metadata.md

 The text should be UTF-8 encoded, but should not contain HTML mark-up tags. <a href="{{ "/reference/mpdf-utilities/strcode2utf.html" | prepend: site.baseurl }}">strcode2utf()</a> is a useful function provided with mPDF which converts HTML numerical entities to UTF-8 encoded string.

-<div class="alert alert-info" role="alert"><strong>Note:</strong> Adobe Reader uses system fonts to display the document metadata, therefore any Unicode text can be used, even if core fonts only are being used for the document.</div>
+<div class="alert alert-info" role="alert">**Note:** Adobe Reader uses system fonts to display the document metadata, therefore any Unicode text can be used, even if core fonts only are being used for the document.</div>

 {% highlight php %}
 Example